goeiebook/creativelab/narrative.md

 ![the both submission][both]

+Excellent presentation, casual phrasing, and three images demonstrating aspects of design.
+And the animation uses clever tricks.
 I darkened.
-Such excellent presentation, casual phrasing, and three images demonstrating aspects of design.
-All the other submissions look pale.

 Stay cool, Abrie.
 You can learn a lot from guys like this.